Understanding What Makes a DWI a Felony: Key Factors Explained

 Felony DWI Consequences: Understanding Serious Penalties

-What makes a DWI a felony matters tremendously since conviction consequences include state prison sentences of 1-15 years, fines reaching $10,000-$25,000, permanent felony criminal records affecting employment and housing indefinitely, lifetime license revocation in many cases, and loss of civil rights including voting and firearm ownership.
-Felony charges demand immediate aggressive legal representation challenging evidence, negotiating charge reductions, and pursuing every available defense to avoid life-altering conviction consequences.
+What makes a DWI a felony matters tremendously since conviction consequences may include multi-year state prison sentences, substantial fines, felony criminal records that can affect employment and housing, long-term license consequences, and loss of certain civil rights including voting and firearm ownership.
+Felony charges often involve complex legal issues, and individuals may wish to speak with a licensed attorney to discuss available legal options and potential defenses.

 Expert Felony DWI Defense

 Felony DWI charges require immediate experienced legal representation.
-If you’re facing felony drunk driving charges, get a free consultation with experienced defense attorneys who understand how to fight serious impaired driving charges and minimize consequences.
+If you’re facing felony drunk driving charges, request a free consultation with a licensed defense attorney to discuss the charges and understand potential legal options.

 Are you a DWI defense attorney?
 Join our network to connect with clients actively seeking experienced legal representation, or learn about our exclusive drunk driving defense lead program.